Gem Profile- Serpentine

 The Serpentine Group

-Serpentine is the "brand name" for a group of polymorphous rocks within the serpentine group; these rocks are sometimes called serpentinite.
-Polymorphous means that the rocks have the same chemical compound with the molecules arranged differently.
-So the hydrous magnesium iron phyllosilicate polymorphs of serpentine are classified as; antigorite, chrysotile, and lizardite all chemically the same, just having the chemicals bonded in a different way.
-In other words; the serpentine group consists not only of serpentine, but of antigorite, lizardite, and chrysotile: all green stones with a scaly appearance and the same basic chemical structure.
+The hydrous magnesium iron phyllosilicate polymorphs of serpentine are classified as antigorite, chrysotile, and lizardite.
+They are chemically identical but have different bonding structures.
+In other words, the serpentine group includes serpentine, antigorite, lizardite, and chrysotile, all green stones with a scaly appearance and the same basic chemical structure.

-The appearance of serpentine varies depending on the structure of the bonds within the stone at the time of metamorphosis.
-Antigorite is named for the Antigoro Valley in Italy, where the stone is most commonly found with quarries.
-Antigorite is also found in Rhode Island, where it is compacted and known as bowenite, Rhode Island's state mineral; as well as found in Maryland and Pennsylvania.
-Antigorite forms in fine plate-like crystals bonded with mica and is used for carvings, beads, and other jewelry applications and can be used as a substitute for jade.
+Antigorite is also found in Rhode Island, where it is compacted and called bowenite, the state mineral, as well as in Maryland and Pennsylvania.
+It forms in fine plate-like crystals bonded with mica and is used for carvings, beads, and jewelry.

 Kosadinka Dobreva created this serpentine pendant with a round cabochon and a Viking Weave Bezel